Homemade - Mutton Briyani (1 cupcooked)

 Physical Activity

-Engage in light physical activity, such as a walk, post-meal to help your body process the glucose more efficiently.
+Engage in light physical activity, like a short walk, after eating to help your body use up some of the glucose in your bloodstream.

 Find Glucose response for your favourite foods